 Adding an S-Docs Button to an Object's Page Layout in Lightning

-If you have not already created an S-Docs button for your page layout, you will need to add a custom button.
-(Note that the S-Docs button comes prepackaged for many standard objects, such as Opportunities, Contacts, and Accounts.)
-To create a new button, you'll need to go to Setup > Customize> YourObjectNameHere> Buttons, Links & Actions.
+If you have not already created an S-Docs button and added it to your page layout, you will need to add a custom button (Note that the S-Docs button comes prepackaged for many standard objects, such as Opportunities, Contacts, and Accounts; however, you still need to add the button to your page layout for these standard objects).
+To create a new button, you'll need to go to Setup > Object Manager > ObjectNameHere > Buttons, Links & Actions.

-You can then click on New and fill in the fields as in the following screenshot.
-You'll need to modify the button link per your object.
+Click on New Button or Link and fill in the fields as in the following screenshot.
+You'll need to modify the button link per your object's API name.
 In this case, our object is a Product (API name Product2), so we used:

 Click Save and you're all set!
 You can now generate S-Docs in Lightning.

 Using S-Docs in Salesforce Lightning

 To generate an S-Doc for a record, go to that record’s page and click the S-Docs button:

 Then, select the templates you would like to use.
 Click Next Step to generate documents derived from the templates you selected: